The Westminster lensMP · Labour Party · Sitting since 12 Dec 2019

 Awaiting answer.

-What assessment she has made of the potential merits of making education on antisemitism mandatory in schools.
+What assessment his Department has made of the potential merits of introducing a legal requirement that vape shops cannot operate near schools.

 Awaiting answer.